 Wayne Seabrook B.Eng (Chem - 1st Hons)

 Role Non-Executive Chairman

 Experience Wayne has more than 30 years of resources sector and corporate finance experience.
 He has broad project development experience from previous roles with Alcoa, Macraes Mining, Minproc Engineers, & Barclay-Mowlem.
 Wayne has also held senior corporate finance roles with Macquarie Bank, Challenger and Wilson HTM.
 He has managed transactions for many coal companies including; Felix Resources, Whitehaven Coal, Excel Coal, Cleveland-Cliffs, and AMCI.
 Wayne was a founding director of ASX-listed Apollo Gas Ltd and ASX-listed Titan Energy Services Ltd. He is a director of XLX Pty Ltd and Ironstone Capital Partners Pty Ltd. As Non-Executive Chairman Wayne is responsible for leadership of the Board, for efficient organisation and conduct of the Board's function and the briefing of all Directors in relation to issues arising at Board meetings.
 As Chairperson, Wayne is also responsible for arranging Board performance evaluation.
 Wayne holds a Bachelor of Engineering (Chemistry - 1st Hons) from the University of Canterbury, New Zealand and a Graduate Diploma from FINSIA.
 He is a fellow of FINSIA and a member of AUSIMM.

 Special Member of Occupational Health, Safety & Environment Committee and Audit

 Responsibilities Committee

-Interest in Shares Ordinary Shares - 5,285,853
+Interest in Shares Ordinary Shares - 9,476,271

 and Options (direct

 and indirect)

-Former Titan Energy Services Ltd - Non-Executive Director appointed 28 March 2011,
+Former Nil

-directorships held ceased 18 October 2012
+directorships held

 in previous three

 years